-Income distributed to a non-resident beneficiary is taxed in the hands of the trust.
-Where the income is attributable to a donation or other similar disposition by a resident donor, it is deemed to accrue to the resident donor and is taxed in that donor's hands if the distribution is made to a non-resident beneficiary.
+Income distributed to a non-resident beneficiary is taxed in the hands of the trust, unless the beneficiary is subject to tax in South Africa.
+Where the income is attributable to a donation or other similar disposition by a resident donor, it is deemed to accrue to the resident donor and is taxed in that donor's hands.